Length: 40km round-trip

 The fishing port is similar to Fisherman’s Wharf in Danshui.
 There are a lot of seafood stalls in the port and a Greek themed restaurant on the second floor, but there are no English menus anywhere.

-After about 6km you’ll reach the temple area.
-There are many snacks stalls and games for kids around here.
-There also more bike rental stands around here.
-The free shuttle bus from Fugang Station finishes at the temple.
+Around the temple area there are many snacks stalls and games for kids around here.
 Behind the temple is another Greek themed restaurant, but again there is no English menu.
-A little further back, up the main highway, there is another café.
-This is the only place around that has an English menu.
+A little further back, up the main highway, there is another café, the Monet Coffee Shop.
+This is the only place around that has an English menu but it very popular and you may not be able to get a seat.
 The café can be reached by turning off the bike trail about 1km before the temple.

 Few people ride the trail heading south from the temple.
 Just follow the dashed lines painted on the road.
 These lines mark the route of the bike trail.
 The lines will lead you over a small creek, past a village, across the highway, and back into the forest.